derUli/ulicms-absolutify/README.md

 # absolutify

-Prepends a base url to relative links in html code
+Prepends a base url to relative links in html code.

 ## Requirements